garybuckle/garybuckle.github.io/_posts/2018-05-16-Polar V800 Pairing discovery.markdown

 ## The Fix.
 Make sure that you remove the Bluetooth v800 entry under the Bluetooth menu on iOS.
-Otherwise although the device appears to pair, it actually does not pair and will say pairing failed even after entry of the pin code.
+Otherwise although the device appears to pair, it actually does not pair and will say pairing failed even after entry of the pin

+If you would like to comment on this post then please [mail me](mailto:iambuckle@mac.com)